 Both the English Cream and the American Golden Retriever had their start in Scotland.
 They are both descendants of the original Lord Tweedmouth bloodline, so how are they different?

 Different bloodlines arose because of the different standards that exist in Britain and America for Golden Retrievers.
-The same is true for Labradors which is why they come in so many different colors:
+The same is true for Labradors which is why they come in so many different colors and are often confused:

 - In Britain, when the Kennel Club recognized Golden Retrievers in 1913, it allowed a variety of colors from light cream to dark gold.
 Because of this, breeders could select for dogs with a lighter coat color which is how the English Cream Golden Retriever came to be.

 - The global standards are also set by Britain’s Kennel Club.
 All over the world English Golden Retrievers are just known as Golden Retrievers.
 The only exception is North America, where they are known as English Golden Retrievers.

 - In the United States, the American Kennel Club did not recognize the breed until 1925 and what it considered standard was different.
 Americans consider the ideal Golden Retriever as one with darker coat colors, not white or cream.

 Dog breeders tend to adhere to the breed standards of their country to be in compliance with the kennel club.
 This allows them to register their dogs with kennel clubs and show them in competitions.